Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 - Seek medical advice if you have a fever or are suffering from diarrhoea.

-Medical facilities in Tunisia are generally limited.
+While the standard of medical facilities in Tunisia is generally good, medical services in smaller cities and rural and remote areas can be limited.
 Doctors and hospitals require up-front payment or a guarantee of payment from an insurance company prior to providing services, including for emergency care.
+Some medical situations require initial treatment or assessment at a public hospital, before you can choose to be treated at a private clinic.

 If you become seriously ill or injured, you may need to be evacuated to a destination with appropriate facilities.
 Medical evacuation and treatment could be very expensive.